 To him, your celebration is a sham; your boasted liberty, an unholy license; your national greatness, swelling vanity; your sounds of rejoicing are empty and heartless; your denunciation of tyrants, brass fronted impudence; your shouts of liberty and equality, hollow mockery; your prayers and hymns, your sermons and thanksgivings, with all your religious parade and solemnity, are, to Him, mere bombast, fraud, deception, impiety, and hypocrisy - a thin veil to cover up crimes which would disgrace a nation of savages.
-There is not a nation on the earth guilty of practices more shocking and bloody than are the people of the United States, at this very hour.57
+There is not a nation on the earth guilty of practices more shocking and bloody than are the people of the United States, at this very hour.63

 Despite such strong denunciations of the limitations of founding values and the hypocrisy in their expression, most abolitionists did not discard them.
 Rather, they called on the moral power of the revolution to demand that freedom and equality be extended to all Americans.
 Similarly, the women's rights' movement issued a 'Declaration of Sentiments' at Seneca Falls, New York in 1848, modelled on the Declaration of Independence and using much of the same language to mark the start of a campaign for civil equality for women.
+Elizabeth Cady Stanton's text declared that "all men and women are created equal" and went on to demand equal civil, political and social rights for women.
+Meanwhile, both Southern Confederates and Union politicians sought justification for their own cause in the revolutionary principles.
+Initially competing for ownership of the spirit of '76, Unionists were

-56 Winthrop Jordan, "On the Bracketing of Blacks and Women in the Same Agenda" in Jack Greene (ed.)
-The American Revolution: Its Character and Limits (New York: New York University Press, 1987): 281.
+62 Winthrop Jordan, "On the Bracketing of Blacks and Women in the Same Agenda" in Jack Greene (ed.)
+The American Revolution, 281.

-57 Frederick Douglass, "The Meaning of July Fourth for the Negro" Rochester, New York (July 5, 1852): http://masshumanities.org/files/programs/douglass/speech_complete.pdf [accessed 12 July, 2019]
+63 Frederick Douglass, "The Meaning of July Fourth for the Negro" Rochester, New York (July 5, 1852): http://masshumanities.org/files/programs/douglass/speech_complete.pdf [accessed 12 July, 2019] John Ernest's discussion of race and nation through the prism of Douglass's speech is insightful, see his Liberation Historiography: African American Writers and the Challenge of History, 1794-1861 (Chapel Hill: University of North Carolina Press, 2004): 233-37.